Bardi people

 The Bardi people, also spelt Baada or Baardi and other variations, are an Aboriginal Australian people, living north of Broome and inhabiting parts of the Dampier Peninsula in the Kimberley region of Western Australia.
-They are ethnically close to the Jawi people, and several organisations refer to the Bardi Jawi grouping, such as the Bardi Jawi Niimidiman Aboriginal Corporation Registered Native Title Body (RNTBC) and the Bardi Jawi Rangers.
+They are ethnically close to the Jawi people, and several organisations refer to the Bardi Jawi grouping, such as the Bardi Jawi Niimidiman Aboriginal Corporation Registered Native Title Body and the Bardi Jawi Rangers.

 Language

 The Bardi language is a non-Pama-Nyungan tongue, the most northerly variety of the Nyulnyulan language family.
 It is mutually intelligible with Jawi.
 It is the best known Nyulnyulan language, and a detailed grammar of the language exists, written by Claire Bowern.